Skip to main content

 Note: Some of the occupations listed above may require additional education, experience, or training beyond a Bachelor’s Degree.
 To research these occupations use the Career Research Resources links below.

-• Perform tests to measure body fat, oxygen consumption, or stress using appropriate equipment
+• Perform tests to measure body fat, oxygen consumption, or utilize appropriate equipment

 • Assist athletes and other groups in injury prevention and in rehabilitation or restoring health after an injury or illness